Our Approach

 -

-Catalyst provides nonprofits with the additional funding and problem-solving support needed to respond to crises, rapid shifts, and urgent community needs.
-Our rapid, nimble funding ensures support reaches the frontlines when and where it is needed most.
+Catalyst provides nonprofits with the additional funding and problem-solving support needed to respond to crises and urgent community needs.
+Our nimble grantmaking ensures support reaches the frontlines when and where it is needed most.

 -